-You can also go to Settings > Accounts > Work Access and click “Add a Work or School Account,” but you’ll just be taken to the Your Email and Accounts screen anyway.
+You can also go to Settings > Accounts > Access work or school and click “Add a Work or School Account,” but you’ll just be taken to the Your Email and Accounts screen anyway.

 Enter the email address provided by your organization and its password to connect with the Azure AD server.
 The organization will provide information about accessing any resources and explain what you need to do next.

 The account you add will appear as a “Work or School Account” under Accounts Used By Other Apps at the bottom of the Settings > Accounts > Your Email and Accounts screen.
-You can click or tap the account and remove the account from here, if you need to.
+You can click or tap the account and disconnectthe account from here, if you need to.

 On the Azure AD side, your organization can view your connected device, provide resources to it, and apply policies.